 We only list people who meet our definition of a political prisoner.
 We realize many have different definitions for this, so we think it's important to delineate exactly who we do and do not list as our resources are finite.
 We define political prisoner broadly with the two below statements.
 Some people may not be clearly in the camp of any of our definitions, therefore we take some listings on a case-by-case basis and retain full discretion on who will be listed.

-Definition one: “A person incarcerated** for actions carried out in support of legitimate struggles for self-determination* or for opposing the illegal policies of the government or its political subdivisions.”
-(Special International Tribunal on the Violation of Human Rights of Political Prisoners and Prisoners of War in the United States Prisons and Jails, December 1990)." **or facing prosecution
+Definition one: “A person incarcerated** for actions carried out in support of legitimate struggles for self-determination*or for opposing the illegal policies of the government or its political subdivisions.”
+(Special International Tribunal on the Violation of Human Rights of Political Prisoners and Prisoners of War in the United States Prisons and Jails, December 1990)."

 Definition two: “Those persons incarcerated or facing persecution as a result of political beliefs or actions consciously undertaken and intended to resist exploitation and oppression, and/or hasten the implementation of an egalitarian, sustainable, ethical, classless society, predicated on self-determination and maximization of all people’s freedom.”
-This is a definition crafted by Bill Dunne that we have borrowed.
+(This is a definition crafted by political prisoner Bill Dunne)

 We also list all whistleblowers, prisoners of conscience and people imprisoned for their speech or political views/affiliations.